-The Corporation's executive compensation policy is designed to incorporate a pay for performance philosophy.
-The policy has been established to encourage and reward executive officers on the basis of individual and business performance.
+The Corporation's executive compensation policy is designed to incorporate a pay-for-performance philosophy.
+The philosophy has been established to encourage and reward executive officers on the basis of individual and business performance.
 Compensation for executive officers of the Corporation is comprised of three components: fixed remuneration, annual short-term incentive and long-term incentive.

-The Corporation's objective with respect to its Compensation Program is to attract, retain and motivate employees at all levels to achieve corporate and individual performance goals.
-The Corporation's Compensation Program is designed to reward individual performance based on predetermined individual goals as well as the Corporation's financial targets, such as profitability, and adherence to corporate values.
+The Corporation's objective with respect to its compensation program is to attract, retain and motivate employees at all levels to achieve corporate and individual performance goals.
+The Corporation's compensation program is designed to reward individual performance based on predetermined individual goals as well as the Corporation's financial targets, such as profitability, and adherence to corporate values.
 The Corporation's strategy is to align compensation with corporate objectives including appropriate risk management strategies.
-Historically, elements of compensation included competitive base wages, short-term incentives such as bonus plans, and equity-based incentives such as stock options, restricted share units ("RSUs"), and performance share units ("PSUs").
+Elements of compensation included competitive base wages, short-term incentives such as bonus plans, and equity-based incentives such as stock options, restricted share units ("RSUs"), and Executive DSUs.

-The Corporation chooses to pay each element of its Compensation Program in order to attract, retain and motivate employees as well as to remain competitive within the Canadian and U.S. consumer finance and retail industries, and to encourage long-term employment.
+The Corporation chooses to pay each element of its compensation program in order to attract, retain and motivate employees as well as to remain competitive within the Canadian and U.S. consumer finance and retail industries, and to encourage long-term employment.
 Equity awards as determined by the Board are based on the recommendations of the President and Chief Executive Officer.
 Performance targets are based on financial measurements as agreed by the Board.
 Each of these elements fits into the Corporation's overall compensation strategy by aligning individual and corporate performance to business strategies.

-Furthermore, the terms of the PSUs and RSUs include performance criteria in order for them to vest.
+The terms of the stock options, RSUs, and Executive DSUs include performance criteria in order for them to vest.
 Finally, the Board periodically reviews the number of option grants in relation to the Corporation's outstanding pool of options and market capitalization.

-On May 4, 2010, the Board, upon the recommendation of the Human Resources Committee, approved the following:
+In May of 2010 (revised in November 2021), the Board, upon the recommendation of the Human Resources Committee, approved the following:

-- (a) PSUs or RSUs would be granted annually to senior executives and other senior management which would vest at the end of three years, be settled in cash or, in the case of RSUs, cash or equity, and be tied to a performance measure (growth in earnings per share ("EPS")). - (b) Limiting new stock option grants to the executive management and Board levels and, on a limited basis, to other field management upon the achievement of milestones.
-In addition, the expiry date for new options could be extended in appropriate circumstances beyond five years (but in no event beyond 10 years), as permitted under the share option plan (the "Share Option Plan"). - (c) The Chief Executive Officer and other members of executive management to receive long term incentive plan ("LTI") awards comprised of both RSUs or PSUs and stock options, being subject to performance-based vesting criteria. - (d) Directors of business units and Vice Presidents to receive only RSUs or PSUs.
+- (a) RSUs would be granted annually to senior executives and other senior management which would vest at the end of three years, be settled in cash or, in the case of RSUs, cash or equity, and be tied to a performance-based vesting criteria (growth in reported diluted earnings per share ("EPS")). - (b) In 2021, the company added an Executive DSU (deferred share unit) instrument under the Executive Share Unit Plan that would be granted annually to senior executives in 2022 and in subsequent years which would vest at the end of three years and be tied to a performance-based vesting criteria (growth in reported diluted EPS).
+Upon vesting, the units will be held in escrow subject to retirement or termination of employment. - (c) Stock options which are subject to performance-based vesting criteria (growth in reported diluted EPS) would be granted only to the executive management and Board levels and, on a limited basis, to other field management upon the achievement of milestones.
+In addition, the expiry date for new options could be extended in appropriate circumstances beyond five years (but in no event beyond 10 years), as permitted under the share option plan (the "Share Option Plan"). - (d) The President and Chief Executive Officer and other members of executive management to receive long term incentive plan ("LTI") awards comprised of RSUs, Executive DSUs and/or stock options, being subject to performance-based vesting criteria (growth in reported diluted EPS).

-(e) Annual grants being mathematically determined by an employee's compensation and position with the organization.
+- (e) Directors and Vice Presidents (non-executives) to receive only RSUs which are subject to performance-based vesting criteria (growth in reported diluted EPS). - (f) Annual grants being mathematically determined by an employee's compensation and position with the organization.